nextflow-io/nextflow/docs/cli.md

 `-preview`
 : :::{versionadded} 22.06.0-edge
   :::
-: Run the workflow script skipping the execution of all processes
+: Run the workflow script skipping the execution of all processes.

 `-process.<key>=<value>`
 : Set process config options.